CynthiaWKamau/RESTAPI/README.md

  -Log in with the superuser credentials (As shown below)

  3. Creating a Superuser (Admin)
- -**Run 'python manage.py createsuperuser' to create a superuser**
+ 1. **Run 'python manage.py createsuperuser' to create a superuser**

- -Enter the required details to create a superuser Where one will be prompted to enter:
+ 2. Enter the required details to create a superuser Where one will be prompted to enter:

  -**Username: Enter a username for the superuser**